Truinto/DarkCodex/CodexLib/README.md

 How to add to your project
 -----------
 * Add a reference to your project.
 * Important!
 Set local copy to false.
 Manual copy CodexLib.dll into your mod folder.
-This way it will trigger AssemblyResolve while load.
+This way it will trigger AssemblyResolve during load.
 * Important!
 Before patching blueprints set the scope to your project.
 This is where guids will be resolved.
 If you use CodexLib's components, you should also run MasterPatch.
 ```
 using var scope = new Scope(Main.ModPath, Main.logger);